ORMGP Particle Tracking Web-tool

 And zooming in around the “clicked” particle tracks:

-Now, even though there are only 5 centroidal pathlines originating at this clicked location/cell (one for every layer), many (of the 1.3M) pathlines originating from cells not clicked appear to cross the clicked cell; the particle tracking API captures all pathlines that cross this clicked cell.
+Though there are only 5 centroidal pathlines originating at this clicked location/cell (one for every layer), many (of the 1.3M) pathlines originating from cells not clicked appear to cross the clicked cell; the particle tracking API captures all pathlines that cross this clicked cell.
 This gives a nice way to see a number of pathlines that could originate from a particular cell without explicitly computing them.

 The following figure is an interactive 3D illustration of the above particle track example.
 Use your mouse to pan/rotate the tracks to visualize them at depth.
 Also shown are the 5 colour coded model cells (one per layer) that are selected by the API from which any intersecting pathlines are shown.